25 Red Fruits You Should Eat (With Pictures!)

 Mulberries provide reasonable amounts of beta-carotene, iron, potassium, manganese, folic acid, and vitamins A, C, K, and B-complex.
 They also contain resveratrol.

 To end our list, a bit of a novelty.
-Miyazaki mangoes, aka ‘Eggs of the Sun’, are named after the Japanese city where they’re produced.
+Miyazaki mangoes, aka โEggs of the Sun’, are named after the Japanese city where they’re produced.
 They have crimson skin and gorgeous pink-orange-red flesh.
 Expect to pay at least $50 each.
-A single mango has even fetched $2,000 at auction.
+A single mango has even fetched $2,000 at auction making them one of the most expensive fruits out there.

 Suppose you’re looking for the experience without the eye-watering price tag.
 In that case, the good news is that they’re bred from ‘Irwin’ mangoes, which are far more affordable and available in the US.